AI Adoption Trust Gap

 The primary obstacles to widespread artificial intelligence adoption are human-centric rather than technical, with leadership judgment being the critical factor in determining AI's ultimate impact.

-An expert from Betterworks warns that superficial artificial intelligence strategies are leading to widespread employee stress and hindering adoption, emphasizing the need for effective implementation to gain employee buy-in.
+An expert from Betterworks highlights that superficial artificial intelligence strategies are leading to significant stress and hindering business adoption, emphasizing the need for effective employee onboarding to ensure successful implementation.

 opinion